 You will usually make a revalidation recommendation for a doctor once every five years.

 Recommendations are key to the revalidation process and based on your legal responsibilities under the Responsible Officer Regulations.
-They must be made during the statutory notice period (the four months before the doctor’s submission date) and based on:
+They must be made within the notice period (usually 12 months before the doctor’s submission date) and based on:

 - the individual doctor’s compliance with the GMC requirements

 - a full understanding of, and agreement with, all criteria outlined in the relevant recommendation statements (see recommendations to revalidate, recommendations to defer and recommendations of non-engagement)

 - all information available to you about the doctor’s whole practice from appraisal and other local assurance systems

 Following your recommendation, we will make a decision about the doctor’s revalidation based on your recommendation and any other relevant information we hold.
 We will then set the doctor’s next revalidation submission date where appropriate.